fsciortino/fsciortino.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at the MIT Plasma Science & Fusion Center.
 During my PhD, I have been focusing on particle transport and spectroscopy in magnetic confinement fusion devices, particularly the Alcator C-Mod and DIII-D tokamaks in the USA.
+Bringing the power of the starts to Earth, as fusion research aims to do, is a unique multi-disciplinary challenge, with elements of plasma, atomic and engineering physics -- for short, "fusioneering".

 What is in this website
 =======================